zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 We hope for a few minutes every day, you can put as ide your cares and worries and listen to the wonderful scripts by our wonderfu l script writer, Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
-Come back and listen to us again here on ESL Podcast.

- English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Not the Marrying Kind